Serving Up Local

 » Influence contractual language around food procurement to incorporate local food targets and values into Requests for Proposals (RFPs).

 » Create new opportunities for local producers to supply long-term care homes and municipalities with quality Ontario products.

-» Generate case studies, a project manual and communication pieces to build the capacity of the other regions wanting to take on similar initiatives.
-(Stay tuned for links to these resources as they come!)
+» Generate case studies, a project manual (to the right) and communication pieces (below) to build the capacity of other regions wanting to take on similar initiatives…

 Determined current local food ordering – Through velocity reports provided by their current food service provider, each home determined what percentage and volumes of local food they were purchasing when the project began.
 Additional velocity reports were requested at the end of the project to determine difference in purchasing patterns.